khooinguyeen/os_assignment_3_group_69/README.md

 ### Pthread API Requirements:
 Understanding why parallel_mergesort() must have the signature void * function(void *arg) took some research.
 We learned this is mandated by pthread_create() and requires casting to use our custom struct.
 And for void * function, we have to return a NULL pointer.
-A first, we thought this is similar to normal void function that does not need returning.
+At first, we thought this is similar to normal void function that does not need returning.

 ### Base Case Handling:
 Determining when to stop creating threads required careful consideration.
 We implemented the check if (left >= right) before the cutoff check to handle edge cases where the cutoff is larger than necessary, preventing infinite thread creation.